rd--/blksc3/md/essay.md

 and it is not stored as part of the program.
 This allows separate sets of block messages to be defined.
-Block SuperCollider defines two sets of messages, a symbolic set that provides concise symbolic names for each block and each parameter of each block, and a text set that provides a longer name for the block and elides the parameter names.
+Block SuperCollider defines two sets of messages,
+1\. a symbolic set that provides concise symbolic names for each block, and for each parameter of each block, and
+2\. a text set that provides a longer name for the block and elides the parameter names.
 The 𝑁 control selects between the symbolic and text naming schemes.
-The figure below shows the sine oscillator unit generator block using the symbolic naming scheme.
+The figure below shows the sine oscillator unit-generator block using the symbolic naming scheme.
 The symbols used are:
 1\. ∿: sine,
 2\. ν: frequency,